DerrazSofiane/mlops-badbuzz-detector/README.md

 # MLOps Bad Buzz Detector 🚨

-## OpenClassrooms Project 7: Deep Learning for Sentiment Analysis
+## Project: Deep Learning for Sentiment Analysis

 ### 📋 Project Overview
 An end-to-end MLOps project implementing a sentiment analysis system to detect potential "bad buzz" on social media.
 Built for Air Paradis (fictional airline) to monitor and anticipate negative publicity on Twitter.